microsoft/pyright/docs/typed-libraries.md

 Classes and functions that can operate in a generic manner on various types should declare themselves as generic using the mechanisms described in [PEP 484](https://www.python.org/dev/peps/pep-0484/).
 This includes the use of `TypeVar` symbols.
 Typically, a `TypeVar` should be private to the file that declares it, and should therefore begin with an underscore.

 ### Type Aliases
 Type aliases are symbols that refer to other types.
-Generic type aliases (those that involve unspecialized generic classes) are supported by most type checkers.
-Support for recursive type aliases is less common.
+Generic type aliases (those that refer to unspecialized generic classes) are supported by most type checkers.
+Pyright also provides support for recursive type aliases.

 [PEP 613](https://www.python.org/dev/peps/pep-0613/) provides a way to explicitly designate a symbol as a type alias using the new TypeAlias annotation.